w3f/polkadot-wiki/docs/maintain-nominator.md

 ### What does active/inactive nomination mean?

 When you go to the [Account actions](https://polkadot.js.org/apps/#/staking/actions) under staking page, you should see your bonded accounts and nomination status.
 If not, you can follow [this](maintain-guides-how-to-nominate-kusama) guide to configure it first.
-Your nominations will be effective in the next era, that means roughly 6 hours.
+Your nominations will be effective in the next era, that means roughly 6 hours on Kusama and 24 hours on Polkadot.

 ![Nominations](/img/staking/polkadotjs-staking-account-actions.jpg)